vijayleom/react-customer-workflow-sys/README.md

 ```
 This process will install the create-react-app module and further start creating a development bed for us to start with react works readily.

-With the above being down - Next is to start the development activity.
+With the above being done - Next is to start the development activity.

 In this example - We have used - useState and useEffect which are two important hooks in React that help manage state and side effects in functional components.